RasKazTafari/AWS-restartProgram/Project_ S3 Website/Static Website Project README.md

 Another important takeaway was that the AWS Free Tier allows a production-ready static website to run at almost no cost.
 The structured approach of breaking the migration into distinct phases planning, setup, rebuild, go-live, and training ensured that the project was completed smoothly and successfully.

-By moving to AWS, Zoe Fitness achieved faster performance, stronger security, global scalability, and cost efficiency.
+By moving to AWS, Foody Resturant achieved faster performance, stronger security, global scalability, and cost efficiency.
 This migration also established a future-proof foundation that will support potential growth, including the addition of e-commerce or membership features.